Unstructured-IO/unstructured/docs/source/apis/api_parameters.rst

 include_page_breaks
 -------------------
 - **Type**: boolean
-- **Description**: If True, the output will include page breaks if the filetype supports it.
+- **Description**: When true, the output will include page break elements when the filetype supports it.
 Default: false.

 languages
 ---------